ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 AD DS role installation
 Domain Controller promotion

 The Domain Controller promotion stage will trigger a reboot as part of the forest creation process.
-In the case it does not, restart the machine manually
+In the case it does not, restart the machine manually.

 After reboot, the configuration can be executed again to continue convergence if needed.

 For clients the configuration might be automatically pushed during the build run.
 If the push transport fails, the MOF file generated for the client on the Domain Controller can be copied manually to the client machine using a shared folder.

 The file location will be:

 DSC\Outputs\StudentBaseline\Windows10.mof

 This file contains the desired configuration for the client machine, including the instructions required to join the bolton.corp domain.
 The separate MOF demonstrates that DSC can manage multiple nodes independently while using the same configuration logic.